breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 ![how to use git](https://breatheco.de/wp-content/uploads/2017/03/commit-object.png)

-The parent commit objects are those commits that came first.
+The parent commit objects are commits that came first.
 Generally a commit object will have one parent commit.
-One generally takes a project in a given state (commit), makes a few changes, and saves the new state (commit) of the project.
+One generally takes a project in a given state (commit), makes a few changes, and then saves the new state (commit) of the project.

 At the beginning, a project always has one commit object with no parents.
 This is the first commit that is made to the project repository.